logux/docs/3-concepts/1-node.md

 In `380:Uf_pPwE4:6K7iYdJH`:

 1. `380` is user ID.
 2. `380:Uf_pPwE4` is client ID.
-Each browser tab has unique node ID, but every browseer tab in this browser will have the same client ID.
+Each browser tab has unique node ID, but every browser tab in this browser will have the same client ID.
 3. `6K7iYdJH` is random string by Nano ID.

 [Nano ID]: https://github.com/ai/nanoid/